isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1142.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Ascent speed: minimum 1 ft/s
+Maintenance cost not supported

 ### Contact Information
-Company Name:Frontwave Software Pte Ltd <br>Web URL: https://www.frontwave.com.sg/frontwave-cloud <br>Contact Hotline: 62899125 <br>Contact Email: info@frontwave.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.